pixolin/scroll-to-anchor/README.md

 You can also set an **offset** for anchors, which comes handy if you e.g. use a fixed header.

 Finally, there is a setting whether anchors should be **displayed front end** with an anchor or be hidden entirely.

+The banner photo used for WordPress plugin repository was published in **Public Domain** by National Oceanic and Atmospheric Administration/Department of Commerce, photograph by C&GS Season's Report Miller, 1911.